JuanCaicedo/blog-post-dafts/css-unit-testing.md

 A lot of it was kind of a mess.

 Not for any particular reason.
-Overtime requirements have changed, as has the structure of the site and our knowledge of best practices.
-Also, the browsers we support have changed as, have the tricks we have to do to make the site compatible with all of them.
+Over time requirements have changed, as has the structure of the site and our knowledge of best practices.
+Also, the browsers we support have changed, as have the tricks we have to do to make the site compatible with all of them.

 We have a lot of legacy CSS.
 But I felt a bad feeling when I wanted to go back